afarentino/poll/README.md

 2. Creating the required database (answers0)
 3. Extracting the correct connection string to use from Spring

-If you are interested in additional details on these pre-reqs up I'm happy to provide them.
+If you are interested in additional details on these prereqs ask -- I'm happy to provide them.

 Any cloud provider can be used (AWS, Azure, Heroku, GCP).